-We don’t cover a ton of business cards here, but if you run any business large or small (even something as tiny as a photography side hustle could qualify), they’re a great second “track” that you can use to accrue points for travel.
+We don’t cover a ton of business cards here, but if you run any business large or small (even something as tiny as a photography side hustle could qualify), they’re a great second “track” that you can use to accrue miles for travel.

 As rewards cards go, the Spark Miles for Business is about as simple as they come.
-You’ll earn two points per dollar on all purchases; never more, and never less, with no limit to the number of points you can earn.
+You’ll earn two points per dollar on all purchases; never more, and never less, with no limit to the number of miles you can earn.

 Just note that the card does carry a relatively small $95 annual fee, which is waived in the first year.

 The Spark Miles for Business isn’t a flashy card—it won’t get you into airline lounges or earn you status at any hotels—but it nails the basics, including no foreign transaction fees, free employee cards, 90 days of purchase protection, and perhaps most impressively of all, primary rental car insurance.
+Capital One also recently added an up to $100 TSA Precheck/Global Entry credit that can be used once every four years to cover your application fee.

 You can combine your Spark Miles from your business account with Venture Miles from your personal account, and use them in the exact same way.
 That means they can be used to either “erase” travel purchases from your statements at a rate of $.01 per point, or transfer to about a dozen airline partners, at varying rates: